 JOSEPH NORKPLIM ATTAH – 3974318

-SMART CITY: BUILDING DISASTER RESILIENT AND SUSTAINABLE CITIES USING SMART TECHNOLOGIES IN GHANA
+BUILDING DISASTER RESILIENT AND SUSTAINABLE CITIES USING SMART TECHNOLOGIES IN GHANA

 Introduction

 Rapid urbanization is transforming the world and the way we live and interact in our cities.
 By 2050 about 70% of the world would be living in cities.
 This urbanization is both an emblem of our economic and social progress and a challenging strain on the existing urban infrastructure that is already struggling to deal with problems resulting from rapid urbanization.
 Greater number of people in our cities can increase the number of disaster and their impact.